Trial lessons

 QuoteExample: Group capacity is 10.
 To this is added a global extra capacity of 1 and a group extra capacity of 1, making a total of 2 extra capacity.
 Only these 2 places are available for trial lessons, and the group capacity remains intact even if someone cancels out of the lesson.

-IdeaIdea: The use of additional capacity for trial lessons helps to maintain the capacity reserved for properly enrolled participants.
+IdeaTip: The use of additional capacity for trial lessons helps to maintain the capacity reserved for properly enrolled participants.
 The extra capacity reserved for trial lessons allows for a clear separation of places, making it easier to manage and organise lessons.

-Groups included in trial
+Classes included in trial

 AlertNote: